EgiKarakashi/skill-matrix/Diary.md

 -Admir's diary

-    -Within the changes that were made in the database i had to update the view
+    -Within the changes that were made in the database i had to update the view, today our main goal was to get all questions and aswers from hasura and to post them in different pages in front end.

-    -Also created some new endpoints to move forward with other steps of the project, Rest Endpoints worked to print only one question in frontend but we faced some problems while we were trying to print an array with questions and answers, by communicating with the others we created queries to get all the questions and its answers from hasura:
+    -Started by creating some new endpoints to move forward with other steps of the project, Rest Endpoints worked to print only one question in frontend but we faced some problems while we were trying to get and show an array with questions and answers, by communicating with the others we created queries to get all the questions and its answers from hasura:

       query MyQuery {
       Questions {